Dust diffusion in SPH simulations of an isolated galaxy: Methods

 \subsection{Dust Processing}

 We are using an updated version of the model used by \citetalias{2019MNRAS.482.2555H} and \citetalias{2020MNRAS.491.3844A} for the evolution of the GSD, which is based on the model by \citet{2013MNRAS.432..637A}.
-The processes considered are the stellar dust production, shattering in the diffuse ISM, growth by accretion and coagulation in the dense ISM as well as destruction in SN shocks and through thermal sputtering.
+The processes considered are the stellar dust production, shattering in the diffuse ISM, growth by accretion and coagulation in the dense ISM, and destruction in SN shocks and through thermal sputtering.
 On the scales considered in this work, it is usually safe to assume that the gas and dust are dynamically coupled \citep{2018MNRAS.478.2851M}.
 We therefore neglect the relative dynamics of dust and gas and simply treat the dust as a property of the gas particles.
-Just as in previous versions of the model the GSD is expressed in terms of the grain mass distribution $\rho_d\left(m, t\right)$ which is defined such that $\rho_d\left(m, t\right) \text{d}m$ is the mass density of grains with mass $m \in \left[m, m+\text{d}m\right]$.
-The grains are assumed to be compact and spherical such that $m\left(a\right) = \left(4\pi/3\right) s a^3$, where the bulk density $s = 3.5\, \text{g}\,\text{cm}^{-3}$ appropriate for silicates is adopted \citep{2001ApJ...548..296W}.
-With this definiton of the grain mass distribution, the dust-to-gas ratio is
+Another important simplification is that we do not distinguish between different dust species.
+This makes it difficult to reliably distinguish metals which would readily condense into dust grains like C and Si, from metals which are probably less likely to do so.
+This would cause a systematic overestimate of dust-to-metal ratio at late times, when dust growth by accretion is important, but would not change the relative significance of this process at various ages and metallicities.